bixb922/crank-organ/doc-software/README.md

 * Crank turning speed sets MIDI playback speed (optional)
 * Simulated percussion: drums are simulated playing several pipes together during a very short time
 * Shows remaining battery capacity on browser
+* Many options to move valves, percussion and other devices:
+   - solenoids or solenoid valves via GPIO pins
-* Drivers to move solenoid valves via GPIO pins, via "MCP23017 16 port expander" and via MIDI over serial output.
+   - solenoids or solenoid valves via via "MCP23017 16 port expander".
+Either several MCP23017 on one I2C bus or one bus per port expander.

-The organ has to be equipped with electric solenoid valves for the pipes, see hardware description.
+   - third party driver boards via MIDI over serial output.
+There are several manufacturers of boards for 32 or 64 or more outputs that can be connected to a "5 pin DIN MIDI over serial" connector.
+   - RC servos (radio control servos) via GPIO ports (up to 8 supported on ESP32-S3)
+   - RC servos (radio control servos) via  "PCA9685 16 port RC control board".
+Either several PCA9685 on one I2C or one I2C for each PCA9685

 # 3. If you want to try out the software
 To see this software in operation, there is a demo here: https://drehorgel.pythonanywhere.com/demo/.